-- stimulates the mind keeps dogs active for longer, helps with concentration
+- Keeps dogs mind active for longer, stimulating them and helping with concentration

 - RICH FEEDING MAT - Look at the Big Orange Flower in the middle of the snuffle mat.
 Total 4 layers of orange petals can hide large chunks of food easily.
 Outer ring of the rich and messy grass suitable for small size of food.
 Unlike other snuffle mat's rare and regular grass can't hide any food!
 It doesn't help your dog at all.

 - EXTRA FUNNY SNUFFLE MAT ATTRACTS YOUR PUPPY - We are extremely positive of our snuffle mat.
 But in order to provide more fun for lovely puppies, we set up 4 additional feeding game for the smart and experienced dogs!
 And there is a BB call under the logo in the middle and 3 bells, 4 pieces of ringing paper randomly place in the petal.

 - EXCELLENT RELEASE BUCKLE DESIGN - Have you ever bought a snuffle mat for your dog that want to develop good habits in your dog.
 But your dog likes to lift the mat?
 4 release buckles will help you!
 Button up the string we sent you then you can tie it to the furniture.
 You don't have to worry about the mat will be overturned anymore.
 And these 4 release buckle can help you pack this snuffle mat easily.

 - THICK OXFORD CLOTH AND AMETABOLIC POLAR FLEECE - In order to provide high quality product and let all customers can rest assured purchase.
 All material are high quality, non-toxic , durable and odorless to make sure will not make your dog uncomfortable.
 Petals and grass are sewn on the mat with thick cotton thread.
 It will not be tear easily then cause the risk of suffocation.